vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 ## Features

 The VISTA Data Project is a new purely data-centric approach to VISTA's data.
-As opposed to a code-centric approach to VISTA - where its data is fragmented into thousands of arbitrary, small, isolated, logically disconnected pieces each encapsulated by 30+ year old undocumented and unmaintained procedural code -  in a data-centric approach one first comprehensively and holistically exposes all the data in the system, revealing the native underlying and overarching data model.
+As opposed to the historical code-centric approach to VISTA - where its data has been fragmented into thousands of arbitrary, small, isolated, logically disconnected pieces each encapsulated with inconsistent, undocumented, and unmaintained procedural code over the years -  in a data-centric approach to VISTA one first comprehensively and holistically exposes all the data in the system, revealing the native and overarching data model.
 This master data model - the roadmap to all of VA's institutional knowhow and data - has organically evolved over the past 35 years, hidden from view.
 Now, for the first time, this model will be comprehensively surfaced and taken advantage of.

 *New and unique features for VISTA that an operationalized Master VISTA Data Model (MVDM) will provide:*